Checklist for Seniors Moving into an Assisted Living Home

 Snacks and Drinks

 For your convenience, we have prepared a simple checklist of things you will be packing for your senior loved one who is moving into an assisted living residence.
+The signs of parents need to move to assisted living also help decide what should you pack.
 You can print this out and check the items as you pack them:

 - Small sofa